umr-triangle/XML-TEI-oXygen-author-mode-form/README.md

 * open XML File in oXygen
 * open Author Mode in oXygen

+TO ADD a named entiy:

+* select text of the named entity
+* + right click
+* + choose "refactorisation",
+* + choose "encadrer avec des balises"
+* + choose the appropriate element (here, "rs")
+* + then the foldable list should appear on the right of the named entity : choose the appropriate named entity or type a new one and press ENTER.

 TO CUSTOMIZE:

 * install your own XML file in the same directory